Q: What happened to the Optima credit card from American Express? I went to their website and can’t find it anywhere!

 Gold Card: A lot of benefits for a reasonable annual fee.

 Platinum Card: This is the granddaddy, premier choice for a charge card.
-The $450 annual fee isn’t for everyone but if you travel a lot, it actually makes sense.
+The $450 annual fee isn’t for everyone but if you travel a lot, you may wish to do the math to determine an offsets earned.

 Other great American Express choices that have no annual fee: